 We educate the child using models, computer technology, and child-friendly terminology; emphasizing the importance of keeping teeth strong and healthy.
 In addition, we advise parents on disease prevention, trauma prevention, good eating habits, and other aspects of the home hygiene routine.

-By continuously tracking growth and development, we are able to anticipate dental issues and quickly intervene before they worsen.
-Working towards earlier corrective treatment preserves the child’s self-esteem and fosters a more positive self-image.
+By continuously tracking growth and development, we are able to help anticipate dental issues and intervene before they worsen.

 Helping parents and children establish sound eating and oral care habits reduces the chances of later tooth decay.
 In addition to providing check ups and dental cleanings, we can also apply dental sealants and topical fluoride to young teeth, advise parents on thumb-sucking/pacifier/smoking cessation, and provide good demonstrations of brushing and flossing.